 - Booking.com – the best site for booking Amsterdam hotels.

-- Best Hotels for Families in Amsterdam: Pulitzer Amsterdam • Linden Hotel • Stayokay Amsterdam Vondelpark
+- Best family hotels in Amsterdam: Pulitzer Amsterdam • Linden Hotel • Stayokay Amsterdam Vondelpark

 The 11 Best Hotels in Amsterdam

-Set in Nine Street, right on the Prinsingracht, bordering the Jordaan neighborhood, this gorgeous boutique hotel consists of 25 beautifully-restored 17th and 18th century canalside houses, that feature a diverse range of unique charming rooms & suites.
+Set in Nine Street, on the Prinsingracht, bordering the wonderful Jordaan neighborhood, this gorgeous boutique hotel consists of 25 beautifully-restored 17th and 18th century canalside houses, that feature a diverse range of unique charming rooms & suites.
 (Canal views are worth it for a glimpse of life along the canal).
-All suites have bike repair sets, complimentary sweet & savory delights, marble bathrooms and heated mirrors.
-The best suites are the hotel’s ‘Extraordinary Suites’ that are individually themed (Book, Art, Antiques, Music & Grand) & custom crafted, offering private entrances, personalized drink set ups, canal views and complimentary buffet breakfasts.
-The hotel also has a classic hotel boat for canal cruises, 1 garden cafe & courtyard garden, 1 restaurant and 1 bar.
+All suites have marble bathrooms and heated mirrors, complimentary sweet & savory delights, and bike repair kits.
+The best suites are the hotel’s ‘Extraordinary Suites’ that are individually themed (Book, Art, Antiques, and Music) & custom crafted, offering private entrances, personalized drink set-ups, canal views, and complimentary buffet breakfasts.
+The hotel also has a classic hotel boat for canal cruises, 1 garden cafe & courtyard garden, 1 restaurant, and 1 bar.
 Fantastic location close to boutique shops, cafes, restaurants, with many major attractions (Anne Frank House, Dam Square, Royal Palace) within walking distance.
-The nearest tram stop is a 5 minute walk and the hotel sells daily tram tickets.
+The nearest tram stop is a 5-minute walk and the hotel sells daily tram tickets.
 Hotel Phone: +31 20 523 5235.

 Contemporary, boutique hotel with a quirky, Alice in Wonderland vibe (colorful murals, video art, sculptural furniture, wallpaper stories) by the Prinsengracht Canal in the heart of the city.
 Its stylish designer rooms have lots of natural light; deluxe rooms have private terraces with garden or canal views, while suites have separate sitting areas.
-Hotel has one restaurant, a bar, a spa, fitness center, complimentary guest bicycles and a complimentary 1.5-hour guided bike tour every Sunday.
+The hotel has one restaurant, a bar, a spa, fitness center, free bicycles and a complimentary 1.5-hour guided bike tour every Sunday.
 Superb location, within walking distance of many Amsterdam attractions (Nine Streets, Zuidas business district).
 Hotel Phone: +31 20 523 1234.

-Steeped in history, this rizy hotel set in the former site of two convents offers beautiful, pristine rooms with both period and state-of-the-art touches.
+Steeped in history, this ritzy hotel set in the former site of two convents offers beautiful, pristine rooms with both period and state-of-the-art touches.
 (Hotel offers a daily hotel history tour).
 Its chic rooms feature very comfortable Sofitel Mybeds with lovely canal, garden, city or courtyard views.
-Suites add lounge areas & bathtubs with tvs, with upgraded suites adding butler services and hammams.
+Suites add lounge areas & bathtubs with TVs, with upgraded suites adding butler services and hammams.
 Its special Canal house suites (set in the former homes of famous Dutch Admirals) are like apartments and feature wooden ceiling beams, fully equipped kitchenettes and private entrances.
-Offers 10 dining options (including a Michelin star restaurant, private dining room and many bars), spa, an indoor heated swimming pool with jet stream and jacuzzi, a hammam and sauna.
-Hotel can also arrange horse carriage rides and romantic private dinners.
-Enjoys a great location in the Amsterdam city center, near the Royal Palace and a short stroll away from Dam Square, Vang Gogh Hermitage museum, many shops and restaurants.
+Offers 10 dining options (including a Michelin star restaurant, private dining room, and many bars), spa, an indoor heated swimming pool with jet stream and jacuzzi, a hammam and sauna.
+The hotel can also arrange horse carriage rides and romantic private dinners.
+Enjoys a great location in the Amsterdam city center, near the Royal Palace and a short stroll away from Dam Square, Vang Gogh Hermitage museum, many shops, and restaurants.
 Hotel Phone: +31 20 555 3111.
 Sofitel Legend the Grand Hotel Review.

-Steps away from the tram, this stunning boutique hotel housed in a 19th century building offers 9-themed room and suite types (Dickens, Picasso, Tolkien, Shakespeare) with minbars and artwork.
+Steps away from the tram, this stunning boutique hotel housed in a 19th-century building offers 9-themed room and suite types (Dickens, Picasso, Tolkien, Shakespeare) with minbars and artwork.
 Has beautiful baroque-style interiors and suites add baths.
-Hotel has no elevator so be prepared to handle the steep staircases, or opt for rooms on the lower floors.
+The hotel has no elevator so be prepared to handle the steep staircases, or opt for rooms on the lower floors.
 Good location, right on the Prinsengracht canal, with many local restaurants, bars, and shopping within walking distance.
 Hotel Phone: +31 20 427 0717.
 Hotel Seven One Seven Review.

-Located right on Leideseplein, this art-deco style hotel offers modern rooms and suites (add seating areas) with minibars.
-Has a few rooms with balconies overlooking the Leidseplein Square which can be noisier than canal view rooms.
-Hotel has a restaurant, bar, bicycle rentals and is set just outside the city center (15 minutes walk).
+Located right on Leidseplein, this art-deco style hotel offers modern rooms and suites (add seating areas) with minibars.
+The hotel a few rooms with balconies overlooking the Leidseplein Square which can be noisier than canal view rooms.
+It has a restaurant, bar, bicycle rentals and is set just outside the city center (15 minutes walk).
 It’s also close to an airport bus stop (bus 197) and around the corner from public trams.
 Lots of restaurants, bars and shopping within sight of the hotel.
 Hotel Phone: +31 20 556 3000.

 Enjoying a central and convenient location across the street from the Amsterdam central station, this funky, upscale hotel offers art-inspired rooms and suites with mood lighting, views of the station (some), stocked minibars and complimentary breakfasts.
 The suites (only 4) add separate living rooms.
 Great range of facilities that include an all-day and late-night kitchen, bar, library, gym, indoor swimming pool, and Finnish sauna.
 Also has a 300 sq m art gallery featuring art exhibits and an art concierge.
 Front-facing rooms can be noisier so request rooms at the back if you need more quiet.
 Ideal hotel for those needing to head to the airport from the train station.
 Convenient location for tram lines and sightseeing (the Royal Palace is a few blocks away).
 Hotel Phone: +31 20 719 7200. art’otel Amsterdam Review.